monarch-initiative/embiggen/README.rst

 Unit testing
 -----------------------------------
-To run the unit testing on the package, generating the coverage and the html report, you can use:
+To run the unit testing on the package, generating the coverage and the HTML report, you can use:

 .. code:: bash